jwkirchenbauer/lm-watermarking/README.md

 ### Repo contents

-The core implementation is defined by the `WatermarkBase`, `WatermarkLogitsProcessor`, and `WatermarkDetector` classes in the files `watermark_processor.py`, for a minimal implementation and `extended_watermark_processor.py` for the full (recommended, modern) implementation.
+The core implementation is defined by the `WatermarkBase`, `WatermarkLogitsProcessor`, and `WatermarkDetector` classes in the files `watermark_processor.py`, for a minimal implementation and `extended_watermark_processor.py` for the more full featured implementation (recommended).
 The `demo_watermark.py` script implements a gradio demo interface as well as minimum working example in the `main` function using the minimal version.

 Details about the parameters and the detection outputs are provided in the gradio app markdown blocks as well as the argparse definition.